Access Control

 Firewall

-A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
-It acts as a barrier between a trusted internal network and an untrusted external network, such as the internet.…
+A firewall is a cybersecurity system that monitors and filters incoming and outgoing network traffic based on predefined security rules.
+It serves as a barrier between trusted internal systems and untrusted external networks, such as the internet.
+Because of this,…

 Health Analytics